 Trinity Sunday: Is the first Sunday after Pentecost.

-Ordinary Time: (aka Kingdomtide) Ordinary time, does not mean common.
+Ordinary Time: (AKA Kingdomtide) Ordinary time, does not mean common.
 It refers to Ordinal time, or Ordinal numbers, which means First, Second, third etc, which are ranks, versus Cardinal numbers which are 1,2,3,.. which mean how many.
 Ordinary weeks are set backward from the last week of the Church Year, which is always Proper 29.
 When do the Proper’s start?
-It has been determined that earliest possible Day of Pentecost is May 10, hence Proper 1 is“closest to May 11”.
-The propers are planned backward.
+It has been determined that earliest possible Day of Pentecost May 10, hence Proper 1 is“closest to May 11”.
+The propers are planned backwards.
 The Sunday before Advent 1 (of the next year) is Proper 29, then the propers fill in before that until they hit Pentecost and the proper closet to that Sunday after Pentecost is used.
-The early propers are rarely used, but those reading still find their way in the lectionary, because they are repeats of last weeks of Epiphany.
+The early propers are rarely used, but those reading still find their way in the lectioanary, because they are repeats of last weeks of Epiphany.
 You may notice the readings for Proper 1 are just the same as the readings for the 6th Sunday after Epiphany; Proper 2 is the same as seventh Sunday after Epiphany.
 This continues to the 8th Sunday after Epiphany, the greatest number of Sundays possible after Epiphany.Sixth Sunday After Epiphany = Proper 1 Seventh Sunday After Epiphany = Proper 2 Eighth Sunday After Epiphany = Proper 3

 Closest To: Any Sundays closest to a date are calculated like this Sunday < Monday <Tuesday <Wednesday Thursday> Friday> Saturday > Sunday

 Why only can we only calculate date between 1970-2037?
 This is the Y2K problem of servers.
-The servers count dates by seconds from Dec 1969.
+These servers count dates by seconds from about Dec 1969.
 Those seconds will fill a 32-bit integer (the size of integers computer use to talk) in 2037.
 The issue is well known and several fixes are in the pipeline.
 Until then, the answer to easter(2038) is a surprise, just kidding, BCP has it calculated until 2089.

-Lectionary Cycles Calculation The Sunday Lectionary Cycle(Year A, B or C) and Daily Office Cycle(One or Two) calculation are simple.
-The Daily Office One years starts in even years (Advent 1 Sunday) and Daily Office Two starts in odd years.
-The Sunday Lectionary Cycle starts incrementing from 1968 by three years, and any Advent Sunday 1 that matches one of those years is Year A, same for Year B(1969) and Year C(1970).
-Advent 1 or 1968,1969,1970 (A,B,C) Advent 1 for 1971,1972,1973 (A,B,C) etc.
+Lectionary Cycles Calculation The Sunday Lectionary Cycle(Year A, B or C) and Daily Office Cycle(One or Two) is simple.
+Daily Office One years starts in even years (Advent 1 Sunday) and Daily Office Years start in odd years.
+The Sunday Lectionary Cycle starts incrementing 1968 by three years, and any Advent Sunday 1 that matches one of those years is Year A, same for Year B(1969) and Year C(1970).